Propane

-Propane (/ˈproʊpeɪn/) is a three-carbon alkane with the molecular formula C3H8.
-It is a gas at standard temperature and pressure, but compressible to a transportable liquid.
-A by-product of natural gas processing and petroleum refining, it is commonly used as a fuel in domestic and industrial applications and in low-emissions public transportation.
+Propane (/ˈproʊpeɪn/) is a three-carbon chain alkane with the molecular formula C3H8.
+It is a gas at standard temperature and pressure, but becomes liquid when compressed for transportation and storage.
+A by-product of natural gas processing and petroleum refining, it is often a constituent of liquefied petroleum gas (LPG), which is commonly used as a fuel in domestic and industrial applications and in low-emissions public transportation; other constituents of LPG may include propylene, butane, butylene, butadiene, and isobutylene.
 Discovered in 1857 by the French chemist Marcellin Berthelot, it became commercially available in the US by 1911.
-Propane is one of a group of liquefied petroleum gases (LP gases).
-The others include butane, propylene, butadiene, butylene, isobutylene, and mixtures thereof.
-Propane has lower volumetric energy density, but higher gravimetric energy density and burns more cleanly than gasoline and coal.
+Propane has lower volumetric energy density than gasoline or coal, but has higher gravimetric energy density than them and burns more cleanly.

-Propane gas has become a popular choice for barbecues and portable stoves because its low −42 °C boiling point makes it vaporise inside pressurised liquid containers (2 phases).
-Propane powers buses, forklifts, taxis, outboard boat motors, and ice resurfacing machines and is used for heat and cooking in recreational vehicles and campers.
+Propane gas has become a popular choice for barbecues and portable stoves because its low −42 °C boiling point makes it vaporise inside pressurised liquid containers (it exists in two phases, vapor above liquid).
+It retains its ability to vaporise even in cold weather, making it better-suited for outdoor use in cold climates than alternatives with higher boiling points like butane.
+LPG powers buses, forklifts, automobiles, outboard boat motors, and ice resurfacing machines, and is used for heat and cooking in recreational vehicles and campers.
+Propane is also becoming popular as a replacement refrigerant (R290) for heatpumps as it offers greater efficiency than the current refrigerants: R410A / R32, higher temperature heat output and less damage to the atmosphere for escaped gases—at the expense of high gas flammability.